Home / Mica Regulation

 Step-by-Step process to register a CASP under MiCAR

 As LegalBison’s legal team discovered the final text of MiCA, our FinTech lawyers were glad to acknowledge that the schedule of licensing was significantly shorter than most of the current crypto licenses in Europe.
+The MiCA framework establishes the regulatory environment and standards for licensing crypto-asset service providers in the EU.
 As per the regulation and starting from December 31st, a MiCA licensed crypto company should be doable from scratch in the span of 3 to 4 months.

 STAGE 1